iskraM/IIS-projekt/README.md

 ## Workflows
 The project incorporates two daily workflows to ensure the smooth operation and continuous improvement of the system:

 1. Daily Metrics Workflow: This workflow collects and analyzes daily metrics related to the production model.
-It helps monitor the performance of the ML classifier, providing valuable insights into its accuracy, response time, and other relevant metrics.
-These metrics assist in identifying areas of improvement and optimizing the overall user experience.
+It helps monitor the performance of the ML classifier, providing valuable insights into its accuracy.
+These metric assist in identifying areas of improvement and optimizing the overall user experience.

 2. Continuous Training Workflow: This workflow focuses on the continuous training of the ML model.
 It leverages new data to retrain the model periodically, ensuring it remains up-to-date and capable of accurate predictions.
 By incorporating newly available information, the model can adapt to changing trends and improve its prediction capabilities over time.